 However, when it comes to launching an MVP — it is better to go with the main platform only as developing additional version will be economically unjustified.

-MVP is the most important thing in the mobile & web application development process of the product.
-As a bare-bones set of essential elements, MVP is specifically designed for an experimental proof of a viability and competitiveness of the product in the real market situation.
+MVP is the most essential thing in the mobile & web application development process of the product.
+As a bare-bones set of essential elements, MVP is specifically designed for experimental proof of the viability and competitiveness of the product in the real market situation.
 Because of that, it is important to understand what matters to an app and what is just an evening gown.

 MVP's requirements are a good starting point.
-You only need a certain set of tools to accomplish projected goals.
+You only need a specific set of tools to accomplish projected goals.
 The rest of the stack can grow out of it.

 What is the role of the tech stack in the scalability of an application?
 It is a solid foundation.
 Sure, it can be tweaked here and there according to the performance results but there must something to improve upon.